The Deck Database: Purple Heart [Last Updated: March 2025]

 Defense Analysis:

 Mono Orange demon defense has received a bad rap as of late.
 BaboonyTim ranked it in the lowly D tier on his recent tier list article.
 Tim is a significantly better Redemption player than myself and our reigning National champion and in general I agree with many of his thoughts on the game.
-However, I do think the Mono Orange defense especially in a build where it fits with synergy is at least a C tier defense currently and in this particular build a B tier defense.
+However, I do think the Mono Orange defense especially in a build where it fits with synergy is at least a B tier defense currently and in this particular build an A tier defense.
+The addition of the new Prince of the Air Promo really helps the Orange defense out quite a bit.
 Originally I was running Herods in this list and I have been primarily running Herods for several years now in Soul Surfer and my other significant build I ran in tournaments last season which is Starstruck Nativity version.
 Those are the two main decks I have had success with in recent years and both ran Herod defenses.
 Lets compare mono Orange demons with Herods.

 Herods typically run The Deceiver, Herod’s Guard, Herod the Great, Herod Agrippa I, Herod Archelaus, Herodias’ Daughter, Outsiders (B/G), and a flex spot that can contain Foreign Wives/Emperor Claudius/or another character.
 Reserve will often have Herod’s Executioner/Foreign Horses and Antipas and a battle winner.
 And of course we must not forget the killer main deck battle winner options of Abandonment, No Straw!, Futile Inquisition, and Contagious Fear.
 All of this is backed up by Herod’s Temple support.

 When you compare the Orange defense I have crafted it is a poor man’s version of Herods but in a Nazareth environment I believe it is better than Herods would be due to superior synergy.
 Both builds run The Deceiver and Foreign Wives.
 In place of Herod the Great this build runs The Fallen Star.
 Herod the Great struggles in a Nazareth build since he cannot play out Herod’s Temple.
 The Fallen Star with his Goliath like blocking ability is fantastic in a Nazareth build being great solo.
 In place of Herod Agrippa I this build has Red Dragon.
 Red Dragon is a stronger blocker in a vacuum than Herod Agrippa I due to being protected from lone heroes whereas Herod Agrippa I is only protected from multiple heroes in battle.
 Red Dragon’s weakness is being able to be killed with Angel of the Lord and to Michael but the Angel of the Lord weakness is minimized with the help of Judas and The Cross.
 Prince of this World is in place of Herod Archelaus for a straight swap.
-In place of Outsiders (B/G) King of Tyrus is run.
-I view this as a wash really since KoT is weak against NT but quite good against OT offenses which are becoming more prevalent in the meta.
-Outsiders often wants Herod’s Temple support which is hard to guarantee in a Nazareth environment.
+In place of Outsiders (B/G) Prince of the Air is run.
+Prince of the Air is better than Outsiders in my mind due to not needing board advantage to underdeck opponent’s card(s).
 In place of Herodias’ Daugther this build has Judas, the Betrayer who provides great support to all the demons in the build by restricting Dominants.
 In place of Herod’s Guard this defense runs The Judean Mediums.
 And this is where my disagreement with Tim arrives.
 I do think Herods are a stronger defense than Orange demons especially with Herod’s Temple support as he mentions in his tier list.
 However, this defense is not D tier in my mind because of The Judean Mediums.
-The Judean Mediums granting CBN to Red Dragon, KoT, and The Prince of this World is fantastic.
+The Judean Mediums granting CBN to Red Dragon, Prince of the Air, and The Prince of this World is fantastic.
 Furthermore this is not a one hit wonder since many times The Judean Mediums does end up surviving the initial battle and if The Judean Mediums dies then Necromancer in Reserve can provide The Judean Mediums effect again.
 In terms of Reserve slots Necromancer is great giving the ability to reuse The Judean Mediums or Foreign Wives.
 Herod Antipas to Contagious Fear fits well in this defense since Herod Antipas gets reserved by Contagious Fear and therefore does not ruin unity for The Fallen Star on future blocks.

 This defense is not as good as Herods but in a Nazareth build I feel it is a better fit with superior synergy.
 In a build like this a defense really just needs to offer enough blocking power for the offense to stave off the opponent so the offense can win the game.
 This defense does that and offers premium synergy with what my build is seeking to do and also the natural synergy between Orange/Purple due to Judas.